Parchive/par2cmdline/README.md

  * PAR 2.0 requires less recovery data to provide the same level of  protection from damage compared with PAR 1.0.

-##Does par 2.0 have any disadvantages?
+##Does PAR 2.0 have any disadvantages?

 Yes, there is one disadvantage: